emaiannone/emaiannone.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Program Comprehension
 &nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Organizational Aspects in Software Engineering

 Going more back in time, In September 2020, I received the M.Sc.
-Degree in Computer Science at University of Salerno, defending a thesis on ***Automatic Exploit Generation of Known Java API vulnerabilities*** advised by Prof. F. Palomba and Prof. A. De Lucia (110/110 cum laude).
+Degree in Computer Science at University of Salerno, defending a thesis on ***Automated Exploit Generation of Known Java API vulnerabilities*** advised by Prof. F. Palomba and Prof. A. De Lucia (110/110 cum laude).
 Two years before, In July 2018, I received the B.Sc.
-Degree in Computer Science at University of Salerno, defending a thesis on ***Automatic Refactoring of Android-specific Energy Smells*** advised by Prof. A. De Lucia (110/110 cum laude).
+Degree in Computer Science at University of Salerno, defending a thesis on ***Automated Refactoring of Android-specific Energy Smells*** advised by Prof. A. De Lucia (110/110 cum laude).

-I am 100% Salernitan: born in [Salerno](https://it.wikipedia.org/wiki/Salerno), grown up in Salerno, went to school in Salerno, graduated in Salerno!
-I am a proud millenial, born in 1996.
+I am 100% Salernitan.
+I was born in [Salerno](https://it.wikipedia.org/wiki/Salerno), grew up in Salerno, went to school in Salerno, graduated in Salerno!
+I am a proud millennial, born in 1996.
 I have always been fond of video games, especially role-playing games (RPG), playing like hours each day.
 But since my professional life got new perspectives, I had to change my habits, so I had to switch on more flexible hobbies: anime and TV series.
 My favourite video game series are *Final Fantasy* and *Pokémon*, and I am a great fan of *Attack on Titan* and *Jojo's Bizzare Adventures* TV show.

+Contact me at: `<first-name>.<last-name>@tuhh.de`